wblumberg/PyLBLRTM/README.md

 Type: python setup.py install

+### How to use the program:

+I'll get around to this.
+For now, I hope you can figure it out by yourself.

 -

 These files were used in October 2013 to run the LBLRTM and analyze the output for AERI files.